bitextor/bitextor/docs/CONFIG.md

 * `crawlCatMaxSize`: **linguacrawl-specific option** that allows to specify a max. size of the merged WARC.
 If this option is specified, multiple WARCs will be generated where the retrieved WARCs will be being merged, and new WARCs will be used when the max. size has been reached.
 The unity being used is the byte, so if we want a max. size of 1 KiB, the value which we should set would be 1024
 * `crawlMaxFolderTreeDepth`: **linguacrawl-specific option** that allows to specify the max. folder depth for a URL to be taken into account
 * `crawlScoutSteps`: **linguacrawl-specific option** that allows to specify the number of documents to be downloaded from a web-site before the scouting criterion is evaluated (one of the most important features of `linguacrawl` is the scout strategy that implements in order to be as efficient as possible)
 * `crawlBlackListURL`: **linguacrawl-specific option** that allows to specify a list of domains which will not be taken into account (i.e. they will not be crawled).
-The default value is: 'wordpress','blogspot','facebook','google','wikipedia','youtube','perehodi','twitter','instagram'
+The default value is: `['wordpress', 'blogspot', 'facebook', 'google', 'wikipedia', 'youtube', 'perehodi', 'twitter', 'instagram']`
 * `crawlPrefixFilter`: **linguacrawl-specific option** that allows to avoid resources which begins with a concrete pattern and we know, previously, that is not going to give us useful information

 If you want to also crawl PDFs (only `wget` support for now), use these settings: